backstage/backstage/.changeset/gold-yaks-join.md

 '@backstage/test-utils': patch
 ---

-The test utilility for PluginProvider called MockPluginProvider has been created.
+The test utility for PluginProvider called MockPluginProvider has been created.
 It will be handy in the cases when you use
 \_\_experimentalConfigure in your plugin